Secrets

 Deleting Secrets

+From the same Settings → Secrets screen, highlight the entry and press d.
 Required secrets cannot be deleted—only updated.
-When you try to delete a required secret, the CLI shows a warning toast indicating whether it's a universal or stage-specific secret:
+When you try to delete a required secret, the TUI shows a warning toast indicating whether it's a universal or stage-specific secret:

 This distinction helps you understand where the secret is defined:

-• Stage secrets — Defined within a specific stage's secrets array
+secretssection ofsettings.yml, required by all stages - Stage secrets — Defined within a specific stage's

 To manage secret definitions, use the settings screens (see below).